 You can see special demonstrations like the 'Happy Rose Garden How-to' or 'Fragrant Roses to Fill Your Senses,' and take docent-led tours of 'Glorious Irises, Bedazzlers of Spring."

 Take a winding drive into the hills north of Santa Rosa to explore this lush garden inspired by Monet's paintings of his gardens at Giverny.
 Stroll through the flowers, with a profusion of roses in spring, and get lost in an Impressionist painting while enveloping yourself in springtime blooms.

 Explore an ever-changing series of gallery-style walk-through gardens, showcasing new and innovative designs from the world's finest landscape architects and designers.
-Each garden is unique; some are architectural, some more plant orientated, and all encourage interaction and contemplation.
+Each garden is unique; some are architectural, some more plant-oriented, and all encourage interaction and contemplation.

-Cornerstone is also home to a collection of independent and unique shops and galleries, as well as tasting rooms and a deli/café.
-Festivals and other events are held on weekends, and Sunset Magazine is expected to open its Test Gardens and Kitchens in Cornerstone Sonoma in 2016.
+Cornerstone is also home to Sunset magazine's Outdoor Kitchen and Test Gardens, as well as a collection of independent and unique shops and galleries, tasting rooms, and a deli/café.
+Festivals and other events are held on weekends.

 Explore a botanical garden near Glen Ellen in the Valley of the Moon.
 Sonoma Botanical Garden offers 67 acres of flowering Asian plants, many grown from seed gathered on trips to China, Japan, Korea, and elsewhere in Asia; along encounter rare magnolias, rhododendrons, maples, and more.

 Follow the verdant paths and you'll find relaxing places to sit and take in the season.

 You're welcome to picnic at designated areas.
 Ponds, waterfalls, and views of Sonoma Valley enhance the peaceful effect.
 Self-guided tours are available daily or you can arrange docent-led tours by calling two weeks in advance.